Mobius Venture Capital

 Series A in 2005

-ReaMetrix, Inc. is a biotechnology company based in San Jose, California, with an additional office in Bengaluru, India.
-Founded in 2003, the company specializes in research and development, as well as GMP-level assay development, validation, and testing services tailored for the pharmaceutical, biotechnology, and diagnostic industries.
-ReaMetrix provides labeled reagents and reagent kits designed for cell biology applications, along with custom content tailored to meet specific customer requirements.
-Additionally, the company offers custom labeling and conjugation services, allowing clients to obtain specialized products that suit their unique needs.
+ReaMetrix, Inc., established in 2003, is a biotechnology service provider headquartered in San Carlos, California, with an additional office in Bangalore, India.
+The company specializes in offering research and development services, including GMP-level assay development, validation, and testing to pharmaceutical, biotechnology, and diagnostic industries across the United States, India, and Japan.
+ReaMetrix provides labeled reagents and reagent kits for cell biology platforms, along with custom labeling and conjugation services tailored to clients' specifications.

 Visage Mobile